robinlyg/CS210Project/README.md

 *Consuming raw or undercooked meats, poultry, seafood, shellfish, or eggs may increase your risk of foodborne illness.

 This project was created for a class project and will likely not be maintained.

+# Requierments
+Project was writeen in Java 11, with dependencies Maven and Java FX.
+This project is not set up to be ran in Command Line, but should be cloned to an IDE.